 Enjoy centuries old traditions, lively parades, mouth-watering street food, and contagious fun at one of Japan’s most popular summertime festivals—Gion Matsuri in Kyoto.

-• Yoiyama evenings on July 14-16 and 21-23, where Kyoto’s downtown area is closed to traffic and filled with food stalls, drink vendors, and festive displays (6pm–11pm).
-In 2023, Kyoto will only close its downtown area to traffic on July 15 and 16.
+- Yoiyama evenings on July 14th–16th and 21st–23rd, where Kyoto’s downtown area is closed to traffic and filled with food stalls, drink vendors, and festive displays (6pm–11pm).

 Gion Matsuri dates back to 869 and originated as an attempt by the people of Kyoto to appease the gods during an epidemic.
 Today, it is still held for the entire month of July and is one of Yasaka Shrine’s most important festivals.
 Following tradition, a local boy is chosen every year as a messenger of the gods, and from July 13 to July 17—the start of the first main parade—he must sit on one of the floats and not touch the ground.